cytoscape/py4cytoscape/README.md

 For a quick tutorial on how to build a workflow in Python and using ``py4cytoscape``, see https://py4cytoscape.readthedocs.io/en/latest/tutorial.html.
+You can try ``py4cytoscape`` with a web browser only, without installing anything in your local environment.

 ## How to configure logging